BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Loot will skew much more rare, in general.
 You should expect to see those legendaries/uniques far more frequently than in vanilla TPS.
 * Glitch weapons spawn in the main game
+* Luneshine weapons will drop in all world drop pools (this is identical to some functionality in UCP)
+* Legendary/Unique weapons are guaranteed to have Luneshine, unless they have specific custom accessories in that slot (ie: Marek's Mouth, Cry Baby, Longnail, Heartfull Splodger, and Cutie Killer)
+* Makes Moonstones drop 2x more often
 * Lootable Container Changes:
   * "Regular" treasure chests will always provide at least blue-rarity gear, and has a decent chance of including stuff from the legendary pools.